Battle of Cedar Mountain: Background

 In response to this threat, Jackson chose to go on the offensive, attacking Pope's vanguard under Banks, before the entire Army of Virginia could be brought to bear on his position at Gordonsville.
 After defeating Banks, he then hoped to move on Culpeper Court House, 26 mi north of Gordonsville and the focal point of the Union arc about Northern Virginia, to keep Pope's army from uniting.
 This would allow Jackson to fight and hopefully defeat each of the Union Corps separately, as he had done during the Valley Campaign.
 Accordingly, Jackson set out on August 7 for Culpeper.
-As in his campaign in the Shenandoah in the spring, Jackson would manouver nimbly enough to gain local numerical superiority in the coming action.
+As in his campaign in the Shenandoah in the spring, Jackson would maneuver nimbly enough to gain local numerical superiority in the coming action.
 The cavalry under Brig.
-Gen. Beverly Robertson was sent ahead to dispatch the Federal cavalry guarding the fords of the Rapidan River and occupying Madison Court House, threatening the Confederates left flank as they marched northward.
+Gen. Beverly Robertson was sent ahead to dispatch the Federal cavalry guarding the fords of the Rapidan River and occupying Madison Court House, threatening the Confederates' left flank as they marched northward.
 This task was easily accomplished by Robertson on August 8.

 Jackson's march on Culpeper Court House was hindered by the severe heat wave over Virginia at the beginning of August, as well as by his characteristic secrecy about his plan, which caused confusion among his divisional commanders as to the exact route of advance.
 As such, the head of his column had only progressed 8 mi by the evening of August 8.
 The Federal Cavalry, though easily dispatched by Robertson, quickly returned to Pope and alerted him of the Confederate advance.
 In response, Pope ordered Sigel to Culpeper Court House to reinforce Banks, and Banks was ordered to maintain a defensive line on a ridge above Cedar Run, 7 mi south of Culpeper Court House.

 Banks, still smarting from defeat by Jackson in the Valley, was anxious for revenge.
-Instead of fighting a defensive battle to buy time for the rest of the army's arrival, he planned to take the initiative and attack Jackson before he could fully form his lines despite being outnumbered 2 to 1.
+Instead of fighting a defensive battle to buy time for the rest of the army's arrival, he planned to take the initiative and attack Jackson before he could fully form his lines, despite being outnumbered 2 to 1.